-- Control the opponent’s posture and head
+Control the opponent’s posture and head

-As a result, the jiu jitsu opponent will have poor choices to escape from this dominant submission position.
+As a result, the jiu-jitsu opponent will have poor choices to escape from this dominant submission position.

-- Readjust your position if necessary
+Readjust your position if necessary

-- Finish the jiu jitsu triangle
+Finish the triangle

-Finishing the triangle jiu jitsu is the next step when the BJJ attacker has achieved the position mentioned above.
+Finishing the triangle is the next step that comes after the attacker has achieved the position mentioned above.
 So, how do you finish the triangle choke from that position?

 When the attacker’s legs are locked around the opponent’s neck, the opponent’s trapped arm is positioned across the attacker’s body, and the attacker’s hips are well-positioned.

 As a result, this will lead the opponent to give up the BJJ fight due to the immense amount of pressure produced on his neck.

-Awesome!! never say I can’t finish triangle choke.
+Awesome!! never say “I can’t finish a triangle choke”.

 The triangle choke from the guard is one of the simplest and most famous submissions in BJJ.
 Proficient, versatile, and successful submissions in Gi, Nogi, and MMA since the early days of Brazilian jiu-jitsu.

-source : The Grappling Academy
+Source: The Grappling Academy

 Apart from the full-guard triangle, the mounted jiu-jitsu triangle choke is the most successful variation of BJJ triangles.

-Almost like the others triangle variations, the arm-triangle may be a blood choke submission that basically leaves the opponent strangled between their own shoulder and your arm.
+Almost like the other triangle variations, the arm-triangle may be a blood choke submission that basically leaves the opponent strangled between their own shoulder and your arm.
 So, how to do the triangle arm choke?

 source: Knight Jiu-Jitsu

 The inverted triangle choke is a very smart submission because in most cases your jiu jitsu opponent could not predict it.

-How to do an inverted triangle?
+How do you do an inverted triangle?

-Let’s assume that you try to attack your opponent by an inverted triangle while you’re in the side control position.
+Let’s assume that you try to attack your opponent with an inverted triangle while you’re in the side control position.
 So, what are the necessary steps?

-First make sure that the entry to the triangle exists, where you need to detect that one opponent’s arm is in (between your legs) and the other one is out (make it happen if not).
+- First, make sure that the entry to the triangle exists, where you need to detect that one opponent’s arm is in (between your legs) and the other one is out (make it happen if not).

-Then, secondly you would like to throw your far side leg over the opponent’s head.
+- Secondly, you would like to throw your far side leg over the opponent’s head.

-Third, close the triangle by closing your legs and readjust your position if necessary to make the BJJ triangle very tight.
+- Third, close the triangle by closing your legs and readjust your position if necessary to make the BJJ triangle very tight.

-These Brazilian jiu-jitsu triangle moves produce a high amount of pressure leads the opponent to tap out or sleep out.
+These Brazilian jiu-jitsu triangle moves produce a high amount of pressure that leads the opponent to tap out or sleep out.

 The reverse jiu jitsu triangle choke is one of the essential triangle submission variations.
-Let’s assume that you’re at the top BJJ turtle position, and your opponent gives you no chance to reach his back control.
+Let’s assume that you’re at the top BJJ turtle position where your opponent gives you no chance to reach his back control.

-How to do a reverse triangle in Brazilian jiu jitsu?
+How to do a reverse triangle in Brazilian jiu-jitsu?